baenji456/TB4_NavigationStack/README.md

 > Saving map doesnt always work.
 Some, but not all reasons can be:
 > - File name already exists
 > - ROS environment is not sourced
-> - Map isnt big enough (this one is speculation by now, will be looking further into this)
+> - Map isnt done generating (wait a few seconds after last robot movement)

 #### Navigate a map using Nav2
 This is based on the Turtlebot4 [navigation tutorial](https://turtlebot.github.io/turtlebot4-user-manual/tutorials/navigation.html)